sowcow/blog/content/posts/genre-change.md

 # Abstract

 I must say that it is a perfect sequence.
-The negative apex when seen already from the right context is recalled as strangely vaguely directed right.
+The negative apex when seen already from the right context is recalled as interestingly directed right.
 I highlighted only more monumental points in the post and all evaluations are context-dependent.